Friday, December 16, 2011

 Education:

 It's Christmas time!
-And a lot of people are alone in this season.
+So many old people are alone on December and festive season.

-Sometimes, young people cross other people who have difficult problems with loneliness.
-It is not so difficult helping or introducing a bit of shine into their lives with a single gesture.
+• Sometimes, young people cross old people who have problems about loneliness.
+It's not so difficult to help old people with a word or a smile and give some 'sunshine' into their lives with a single gesture.

-Ladies and gentleman were so touched that some of them answered to the students telling how lonely they were and their joy of receiving a card from somebody for the first time in years.
+The old people in those elderly homes (women and men) were so touched that some of them answered to my students telling how lonely they were feeling and the joy of receiving a card from somebody for the first time in years.

-So, after Christmas season, we decided to visit the elderly homes to meet those ladies and gentlemen.
+So, after Christmas season, we decided to visit the elderly homes to meet those old people !
+They were so touched and it was a good experience to students.
+They felt very happy about their activity.

 “Every single one of us at one time of our lives is down in a ditch… The way you get out of that ditch is by having someone reach you with their hand and pull you out,”